-- All suspicions of ASF, including all significant increases in pig mortalities must be reported immediately and must be investigated promptly and appropriate samples taken for confirmation; (see ASF Contingency Plan for details on what to do in the case of a suspect outbreak); - Quarantine must be placed on affected holdings and the focus of this quarantine placement will not be to prohibit all movement, but to put movement control by means of permits in place and to inform the owner and surrounding properties of the risks involved in the movement of these animals.; - Once a diagnosis is confirmed, a disease control plan for that area must be compiled by the local state veterinarian, following a consultative process involving the veterinary services in the area, the community affected and other role-players (eg SAPPO, local municipality, social development, environmental affairs etc.) - Surveillance activities for early detection of disease should be planned.
+- All suspicions of ASF, including all significant increases in pig mortalities must be reported immediately and must be investigated promptly and appropriate samples taken for confirmation; (see ASF Contingency Plan for details on what to do in the case of a suspect outbreak); - Quarantine must be placed on affected holdings and the focus of this quarantine placement will not be to prohibit all movement, but to put movement control by means of permits in place and to inform the owner and surrounding properties of the risks involved in the movement of these animals (This may need the support of the municipality and/or the SAPS); - Once a diagnosis is confirmed, a disease control plan for that area must be compiled by the local state veterinarian, following a consultative process involving the veterinary services in the area, the community affected and other role-players (eg SAPPO, local municipality, social development, environmental affairs etc.) - Surveillance activities for early detection of disease should be planned.